Sarah P. Murphy

 Do come back soon.
 In the meantime, feel free to drop me a line at Sarah[dot]Murphy[at]gmail[dot]com

-Want something to watch until we chat?
-The beautiful video below is a great place to start – it's a dark but important piece about women and solitary confinement in U.S. prisons.
+Want a few things to watch until we chat?
+The beautiful (and now very old) video below is a great place to start – it's a dark but important piece about women and solitary confinement in U.S. prisons.
+As all scrappy but lovely projects, it was a team effort.
+Scroll down for a couple more.

 And here's a piece I produced about the social pressure to skin bleach in Ghana ... and the women who are pushing back against that pressure.